plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/Challenges.md

 ### Banes

 When a **Bane Discovery** appears in a Challenge, the [Adventurer](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)s facing the Challenge encounter a minor complication.
 Anybody in the group can propose a minor complication; however, the [Guide](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#guide) has final say in what minor complication the group receives.
-This card cannot be added to a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)'s Discard during a Discovery.
+This card cannot be added to a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)'s Discard when Discovering.

 Some example minor complications include:
 - Drawing a Doubt or Injury;